Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 ### **Features Not implemented:**
 1. Connecting MongoDb to power BI using ODBC connector.
-2. Add button to send Email to each user once actions and kpis are updated by admin before to the meeting
+2. Add button to send Email to each user once actions and kpis are updated by admin before the meeting
 3. Generate pdf report for each user latest KPIs status and actions that are due and not done
 4. Add actions list that is related to the meeting on meeting dashboard with functionality to sort them by user
-5. Admin rights are connected to the role defined by admin user - I know how to do it, but runnint short of time.
+5. Admin rights are connected to the role defined by admin user - I know how to do it, but running short of time.

 ### **TECHNOLOGIES**
   * **Languages**
-    - _HTML_ - Hyperlinked markup language, to develop
+    - _HTML_ - Hyperlinked markup language, to develop the fornt end pages.
     - _CSS_ - cascading style sheets to decorate html webpages, I used basic decoration with litle attention to design, focusing on functionality
     - _Javascript_ - programming language for interactive experienc, in this project I used it only for certain front-end features.
-    - _Python_ - programming language to
+    - _Python_ - programming language to Create, Read, Update and Delete data on the Mongo DB
   * **Libraries**
     - _Flask_ - python library to use templates and integrate backend data (stored on MongoDb) with forntend application, falsk helps to reduce amount of html development and use  python with html.
     - _Materialize_ - css library with common wed elements - used to save time on developing buttons, navbars, sidebars, and website responsiveness